laravella/docs/readme.md

 A starter package for laravel.
 Includes a facade, artisan commands, IoC class, migrations and database seed examples.

 ###laravella/cms
 A content management system and blog built on crud.
-It supplements laravella/ravel at the moment but will eventually replace it.

 ###laravella/uploader
 A sweet file uploader from [blueimp](https://github.com/blueimp/jQuery-File-Upload) packaged for laravel and integrated into Laravella/CMS.